MSDS Program Study Plan

-The Graduate School generally expects successful applicants to have verbal and quantitative Graduate Record Exam scores of at least 500/153 and 600/148, respectively (score scale for tests taken before/after August 1, 2011).
+The Graduate School generally expects successful applicants to have verbal and quantitative Graduate Record Exam scores with a mean of 150 and 160, respectively.
 Successful applicants to the MSDS program are likely to have quantitative scores considerably higher than 600/148.
 For students submitting GMAT scores, the typical requirements are a verbal score of at least 29 and a quantitative score of at least 41.
 However, there is often some flexibility for the verbal score for both GRE and GMAT.

 The acceptable IELTS score bandwidth is 7.